 To sum it up, OPM neither died nor disappeared from the mainstream scene.
 In this digital age, local music is more alive than ever thanks to various platforms on the internet allowing both active and aspiring artists to share their music.
 We just need to look beyond our social media timelines to appreciate homegrown talents (because let’s be real, the internet can be deceiving at times).

 The OPM scene still has a lot of growth potential and this does not mean that it has never recovered, or at least never tried to recover, from its slump.
 With this, it is unfair to blame K-Pop for this assumed “death.”
 Filipinos regularly consume Western music but the blame seemed to have undeservingly shifted to the “new genre” in town.
 Maybe, we just need to unlearn the colonial mindset that is pretty much still ingrained in our society, or perhaps even the internalized discrimination against Asians (with the elevation of the Western culture as always the “better” one) and against our own cultural products which many people tend to relegate to the “baduy” and “kadiri” category.

 Or maybe, we have to start realizing that in this digital age, music appreciation can no longer measured by physical album sales.

-There is nothing wrong with enjoying K-pop or—any other foreign singer for that matter—and it doesn’t make you less of a Filipino.
+There is nothing wrong with enjoying K-Pop — or any other foreign artist for that matter — and it doesn’t make you less of a Filipino.
 However, it is still nice if we listen to OPM at the very least once in a while because honestly, the talent we admire from foreign artists is just as present in our own Filipino music scene.

 With this, check out this amazing playlist of the most recent OPM songs that you might like!